-The state-of-the-art for instream flow and water level conservation (IFWLC) has advanced since the mid-1970s.
-However, formalized training in the interdisciplinary integration of the eight elements, ongoing research into development and application of new approaches, and support services are critically lacking.
 Beginning in the mid-1970s, the Cooperative Instream Flow Service Group (CIFSG) was charged: to develop and improve methods for assessing and recommending instream flow regimes for habitats of fish, wildlife, and other aquatic organisms, and for recreation; to establish an effective communication network for disseminating instream flow information and training for the purpose of promoting skills needed by water resource managers and stewards in a consistent and credible manner; and to identify research needs and support applied research projects designed to evaluate new approaches.
-The CIFSG was the major source of this synthesis, development, and training from the mid-1970s to 2000.
+The CIFSG was the major source of this synthesis, development, and training from the mid-1970s to 2000 when the original training center ceased to exist.
 Many of those trained through the CIFSG program have either retired or moved on to other positions.
+Although some continuance of these skills has occurred via personnel mentorship and on-the-job training from experienced practitioners, such opportunities are not broadly available to stakeholders.
+This has created a void in the continuum of methods development and application in instream flow and water level conservation science.